jonathan-bravo/primer-design-tools/README.md

-# DPRO - Primer Design and Off-Target Analysis Tool
+# Δ-PRO: Primer Design and Off-Target Analysis Tool

-DPRO is a comprehensive C++ tool for multiplex PCR primer design optimization and tiling that implements a four-stage pipeline: PDR (Primer Design Region) optimization to identify high-quality, conserved regions with sufficient primer candidates; primer selection using the established Primer3 algorithm to generate high-quality primer pairs with proper thermodynamic constraints; off-target screening against reference databases using k-mer based searching to filter primers with potential off-target binding; and dimer minimization using multiple optimization algorithms to select primer sets with minimal primer-dimer formation potential, ensuring both specificity and compatibility for successful multiplex PCR amplification and tiling coverage.
+Δ-PRO is a comprehensive C++ tool for multiplex PCR primer design optimization and tiling that implements a four-stage pipeline: PDR (Primer Design Region) optimization to identify high-quality, conserved regions with sufficient primer candidates; primer selection using the established Primer3 algorithm to generate high-quality primer pairs with proper thermodynamic constraints; off-target screening against reference databases using k-mer based searching to filter primers with potential off-target binding; and dimer minimization using multiple optimization algorithms to select primer sets with minimal primer-dimer formation potential, ensuring both specificity and compatibility for successful multiplex PCR amplification and tiling coverage.

 ## Installation